w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 without community involvement.
 To reiterate, crowdloan campaigns are just one of the means to win auctions, which allow the community to participate in a trustless and permissionless way.

-Let's look at a scenario where Project A is hoping to gain a parachain slot on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, but they don't have enough tokens to bid directly to win the parachain auction.
+Let's look at a scenario where Project A is bidding for a parachain slot, but they don't have enough tokens to bid directly to win the parachain auction.
 Project A could benefit from starting a new crowdloan campaign to help secure a parachain slot.
-Crowdloans are trustless and are supported natively on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, allowing the community to bond their tokens on Project A's behalf for the entire parachain lease duration.
+Crowdloans are trustless and are supported natively on the relay chain, allowing the community to bond their tokens on Project A's behalf for the entire parachain lease duration.
 This will allow Project A to compete with projects that may have access to greater capital, given the project has sufficient community support.
 In return, the community contributors are rewarded by the projects that win the parachain slot, which would compensate for the opportunity cost of bonding their tokens for the lease duration.

 On the other hand, let's say Project B, which is more established and has access to capital, is hoping to secure a parachain slot through self-funding.
 Project B is not relying on community